 Financial freedom gives you the ability to do whatever you want with your life, but it’s something you have to achieve for yourself.
 I’m sorry if I’m the one to tell you, but no one is going to hand that to you.

-No one is going to save for you
+Sorry, but no one is going to save for you

 “When you care about your 401(k), your life is just ‘k.’”